nazariyv/blog/posts/necessary-sufficient.md

 Clearly, now there are 3 **necessary** conditions if we are talking about the letters that are common among all the sets.
 This reasoning, of course, extends to an arbitrary number of **necessary** conditions.

+Feel free to stop here as this will already grant you a solid basic understading of the concepts.
+However, if you want to look at these conditions from logic perspective, continue reading.

 ## logic view

 Define any two events: $P$ and $Q$.